sadhubby/lbyarch-mp2-deguzman-guo/README.md

 ## Notes
 For now, there are fixed values.
 If you want to change the values, open `MP2_cfile.c` then change the values accordingly.
 If you want to increase or decrease, please make sure the elements of the vectors correspond to the vector size.
 More comments found in the C file.
+Furthermore, if you would like to check for validity of the dot product entirely, visit this website https://www.calculatorsoup.com/calculators/algebra/dot-product-calculator.php
+Just copy paste the elements of the vectors